fortunejs/fortune/doc/COMPONENTS.md

 # Components

 Fortune comes with some defaults to work out of the box, and there are alternatives to the defaults.
+The Adapter and Serializer classes adhere to the [polymorphic open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle#Polymorphic_open.2Fclosed_principle), so they should be extended (subclassed) rather than modified.

 ### Adapters